andreasbm/web-config/README.md

 ## ❯ Step 2 - Setup `rollup.config.js`

-Here's an example on what your Rollup configuration file could look like:
+}Here's an example on what your Rollup configuration file could look like:

 ```javascript
 import path from "path";